rsksmart/devportal-1.0/_rsk/node/install/java.md

 You also need to install [Java 8 JDK](https://www.java.com/download/).

-#### For Mac M1 (Apple Chips)
+#### For Mac M1 / M2 (Apple Chips)

-RSKj is not compatible with arm64.
-In order to run RSKj on Apple M1 machines, make sure to have `Rosetta` installed in your device.
+In order to run RSKj on Apple M1/M2 machines using x86 based software, make sure to have `Rosetta` installed in your device (it should be pre-installed by default on recent versions of macOS).
 Also you'd need an x86 JDK build.
-A suggestion could be [Azul Zulu 1.8 (x86)](https://www.azul.com/downloads/?version=java-8-lts&os=macos&package=jdk)
+A suggestion could be [Azul Zulu 11 (x86)](https://www.azul.com/downloads/?version=java-11-lts&os=macos&package=jdk)

 ## Install the node using a JAR file